fourdigits/wagtail-xliff-translation/docs/index.md

 - Related objects (such as images, documents, and snippets) are not translated or duplicated.
 - Pages will be in draft mode.
 Pages need to be reviewed and published.
+- Nested StreamBlocks are known to cause issues since their database values are not correct.
+We've been able to make it work to 3 levels of nesting, however they seem to fail after that.
+The page will be created but cause errors when you try to edit the page and will probably also cause errors when using the pages in a frontend.

 ## Installation